isso-719/Pomod.co/README.md

 # Pomod.co
-Pomod.co is the most fashionable Pomodoro timer that allows you to focus.This app is based on the Pomodoro study method that you can continue your concentration by working for 25 minutes and resting for 5 minutes.
+Pomod.co is the most fashionable Pomodoro timer that allows you to focus.
+This app is based on the Pomodoro study method that you can continue your concentration by working for 25 minutes and resting for 5 minutes.